- Emigrating to Canada through family reunification

 - Has been living with their partner for at least 12 consecutive months and without any long periods apart

-You will need to provide certain information to prove the common-law relationship such as rental agreements with both of your names on, and bills from shared utility accounts.
+You will need to provide certain information to prove the common-law relationship such as rental agreements with both of your names on, and accounts from shared utility bills.

 In certain circumstances, if your partner is not living in Canada at the time of the application, you could still be eligible to join them in Canada as the ‘conjugal partner’.